Skip to main contentSkip to search

 • Your MPP — Your elected representative can raise your case and the systemic problem.

-• Community legal clinic / ARCH — Free legal help for low-income families and disability-rights matters.
+• Community legal clinic / ARCH — Legal help for low-income families and disability-rights matters.

 Common questions